All Episodes

 No, sir.

-I just uh I enjoy hearing you, and I just didn't know, like I said, the risk of adding another cochlear implant if that changes the feedback you when you hear yourself that No, it actually it's a great question.
+I just enjoy hearing you, and I just didn't know, like I said, the risk of adding another cochlear implant if that changes the feedback when you hear yourself.

-It it it it it actually saved that aspect.
+It actually saved that aspect.

-It look, here's the problem with explaining this to people.
+Here's the problem with explaining this to people.

 The one thing people cannot replicate is total deafness.

-Cannot therefore understand it.
+Cannot, therefore, understand it.

-You can pretend to be blind, you can pretend to be paralyzed from the waist down, but you cannot pretend to be deaf.
+You can pretend to be paralyzed from the waist down, but you cannot pretend to be deaf.

 There's no way you can artificially create that.